bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cheatsheet-v2.md

 #### Matching Zero or More with the Star

-The \* (called the star or asterisk) means “match zero or more”—the group that precedes the star can occur any number of times in the text.
+The \* (called the star or asterisk) means "match zero or more"—the group that precedes the star can occur any number of times in the text.

 ```python
 >>> bat_regex = re.compile(r'Bat(wo)*man')